antoniolofiego/CloudCertNotes/README.md

 # AWS Certifications Notes
-A repository of the notes I take while preparing for AWS Certifications Feel free to submit PRs if you find anything wrong/worth adding.
+A repository of the notes I take while preparing for AWS Certifications.

+Feel free to submit PRs if you find anything wrong/worth adding.

 | Certification Name               	| Link 	|